ALGERIA & WESTERN SAHARA

 In the late 70s, after the Moroccan forces advanced through Western Sahara, thousands of Saharawi refugees fled to Algeria.
-Situated in the western part of the Algerian desert, Saharawi refugee camps are the second-oldest political refugee camps in the world after the Palestinians.
-They are divided in 4 districts (wilaya), which are self-organized by the Saharawis themselves represented by the different authorities of the Saharawi Government and civil society.
+Located in the western part of the Algerian desert, Saharawi refugee camps are the second-oldest political refugee camps in the world after the Palestinians.
+They are divided in 4 districts (wilaya), which are self-organized by the Saharawis themselves, represented by the different authorities of the Saharawi Government and civil society.

 What we do:

 - Training and capacity building of the Sahrawi veterinary services;

 - Enrichment and diversification of diet for Sahrawi refugees through a comprehensive approach to food security;

 - Strengthening of women’s cooperatives for the production, transformation and commercialization of food products;